-Gen Ed Wellness

-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-

-(formerly PE 154)

-Covers the components of physical fitness, stress, care of the back, nutrition and weight control.
+Gen Ed Wellness Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co requisite: ENGL 75 or ESOL 100 (formerly PE 154) Covers the components of physical fitness, stress, care of the back, nutrition and weight control.
 Evaluations in all areas included through laboratory experiences.